-Independent Study in Speech
+Independent Study in Speech Course Number: 2184 PEIMS #03241200 Credit: 1, Full Year Prerequisite(s): Teacher approval

-Prerequisite: Teacher approval

 Communication skills are important in all aspects of life.
 Independent Study in Speech provides opportunities for advanced students to plan, organize, produce, perform, and evaluate a project that enables them to develop advanced skills in communication, critical thinking, and problem solving.